On this page

 The course includes eight sessions lasting two and a quarter hours and one longer session.
 Sessions normally take place over consecutive weeks.

-In the sessions you will learn and practice some fairly simple meditations, for example focusing attention on your breathing for periods of time.
+In the sessions you will learn and practise some fairly simple meditations, for example focusing attention on your breathing for periods of time.
 The teacher will be a qualified mental health professional who is also experienced in teaching mindfulness.

 The course takes a lot of time and effort and involves practising the meditations at home on a daily basis.
 It is important to attend regularly and to practise the approach at home every day.